kevjiang/CPSC458_Final-Project/README.md

 ## About

-This is an automated descision making system that plays Heads up poker against you.
+Heads Up! is an bot that plays poker against you, created for Yale's Automated Descision Systems class in 2015.

+Eric Ho and Pranav Maddi

 ## Usage
 ```